Teepee78/alx-low_level_programming/0x0B-malloc_free/README.md

 2. 2-str_concat.c concatenates two strings
 3. 3-alloc_grid.c returns a pointer to a 2 dimensional array of integers
 4. 4-free_grid.c frees a 2 dimensional grid
+5. 100-argstostr.c concatenates all the arguments of your program